jlan84/cross-validation-assignment/individual.md

 1. To do this you need to manage randomly sampling **k** folds.

-2. Properly combining those **k** folds into a test and train set on your **on the train dataset**.
+2. Properly combining those **k** folds into a test and training set on your **on the training dataset**.
 Outside of the k-fold, there should be another test set which will be referred to as the **hold-out set**.

 3. Train your model on your constructed training set and evaluate on the given test set